 For the uninitiated, SEO is short for search engine optimization.
 It’s a mostly overhyped collection of methodologies (many questionable) for improving the search engine rankings of websites.
 In other words, trying to game Google.

 SEO is a controversial topic and every “expert” has their own opinions and theories about it.
-So if you read something that contradicts what we’ve said here, don’t fret — That’s normal.
-Most of SEO is Voodoo anyway, and nobody really gets it except Google.
+So if you read something elsewhere that contradicts what we’ve written here, don’t fret — That’s normal.
+Most of SEO is voodoo anyway, and nobody really gets it except Google.
 And they’re not sharing.

-As of December 2021, Google Search had a worldwide market share of 91.94%.
+Note: As of January 2023, Google Search had a worldwide market share of 92.9%.
 Consequently, our discussion of SEO myths is centered on the behavior (or misbehavior) of Google Search.
-However, the same principles apply to other search engines as well.
+However, the same principles apply to many other search engines as well.

 Fact vs fiction

 If you rely on search results for sales or leads, it can be disastrous if your web page rankings fall or fail to meet expectations.
 As a result of this immense pressure to rank well, the SEO industry is filled with assumptions, deception, misinformation, bad advice, and shady practices.
 Here we’ll try to separate fact from fiction.

 01. SEO is all about backlinks

 A backlink is an incoming hyperlink from one web page to another website.
 Let’s say, for example, that The New York Times references a wonderful blog post that you wrote, and includes a link to it.
 That’s a backlink, a very powerful one.
 From an SEO perspective, backlinks are important.
 Nobody is going to argue that point.
 But just how important they are is another matter.